Bretton Woods system: Cold War

-Late application

 U.S. balance of payments crisis

 After the end of World War II, the U.S. held $26 billion in gold reserves, of an estimated total of $40 billion (approx 65%).
 As world trade increased rapidly through the 1950s, the size of the gold base increased by only a few percentage points.
 In 1950, the U.S. balance of payments swung negative.
 The first U.S. response to the crisis was in the late 1950s when the Eisenhower administration placed import quotas on oil and other restrictions on trade outflows.
 More drastic measures were proposed, but not acted upon.
 However, with a mounting recession that began in 1958, this response alone was not sustainable.
 In 1960, with Kennedy's election, a decade-long effort to maintain the Bretton Woods System at the $35/ounce price began.

 The design of the Bretton Woods System was such that countries could only enforce convertibility to gold for the anchor currency—the United States dollar.
 Conversion of dollars to gold was allowed but was not required.
 Governments could forgo converting dollars to gold, and instead hold dollars.
 Rather than full convertibility, the system provided a fixed price for sales between central banks.
 However, there was still an open gold market.
 For the Bretton Woods system to remain workable, it would either have to alter the peg of the dollar to gold, or it would have to maintain the free market price for gold near the $35 per ounce official price.
 The greater the gap between free market gold prices and central bank gold prices, the greater the temptation to deal with internal economic issues by buying gold at the Bretton Woods price and selling it on the open market.

 In 1960 Robert Triffin, a Belgian-American economist, noticed that holding dollars was more valuable than gold because constant U.S. balance of payments deficits helped to keep the system liquid and fuel economic growth.
 What would later come to be known as Triffin's Dilemma was predicted when Triffin noted that if the U.S. failed to keep running deficits the system would lose its liquidity, not be able to keep up with the world's economic growth, and, thus, bring the system to a halt.
 But incurring such payment deficits also meant that, over time, the deficits would erode confidence in the dollar as the reserve currency created instability.